sha0coder/libscemu/README.md

 Download the maps32 or maps64 from:
 https://github.com/sha0coder/scemu

-Uncompress it somewhere, in the example it's on /tmp/ but dont use tmp.
+In the example it's on /tmp/ but dont use tmp.

 Create an emu32 or emu64 and it's important to set the maps folder.